How to get a VoIP number fast – Try for free

 Google Voice is a cloud-based VoIP provider that provides virtual phone numbers that support calling and texting.
 It’s a convenient option if your team already uses Google apps like Meet and Calendar.

-But while it covers the basics, Google Voice comes with limitations.
+While it covers the basics, Google Voice comes with limitations.
 It doesn’t support toll-free numbers, so you can’t offer a nationwide presence.
 You’re also limited to sending texts to US numbers, making it difficult to reach customers outside the country.

 Need features like scheduled texts, auto-replies, or saved snippets?
 Google Voice doesn’t offer texting automations, which will slow down your team’s workflow.